 Mabuwaya Foundation, Philippines

 Zoos Victoria has partnered with the Mabuwaya Foundation (meaning “long live the crocodile” in Tagalog) since 2000 to protect the Philippine Crocodile.
 With a wild population of 110-130 individuals, the Philippine Crocodile is the most endangered species of crocodile in the world.

-Société d'Ornithologie de Polynésie, Marquesas Islands
+Société d'Ornithologie de Polynésie, French Polynesia

 Conservation on the frontline in some of the most remote islands in the world.

-The Dian Fossey Gorilla Fund, Rwanda
+Dian Fossey Gorilla Fund International, Rwanda